Let us go on a journey where we shall find PERFECT PEACE. Are you ready?

-I mean, let’s face it… from the second a human is born, we have the curse of Adamitis on us, which is the death sentence, right?
-A baby who is even a few seconds old, can die right?
+From the second a human is born, we have the curse of Adamitis on us, which is the death sentence.
+A baby who is even a few seconds old, can die.

-If we were perfect, death could not touch any human and everyone could live forever as their perfect life would allow no disease nor any harm to take their life so if we are already born imperfect, then how can we find PERFECT peace?
+If we were perfect, death could not touch any human and everyone could live forever as their perfect life would allow no disease nor any harm to take their life.
+Thus, if we are already born imperfect, how can we find PERFECT peace?

-We might not of course be able to ACHIEVE PREFECT PEACE ALL THE TIME in the current imperfect bodies we have, yet we are “to be perfect” in intentions as all fully consecrated Spirit begotten individuals are RECKONED in GOD Jehovah Yahweh’s eyes as perfect, through believing in the precious blood of CHRIST’s righteousness and through showing GOD through one’s thoughts, words and actions just how much there is a desire to DO what is GOOD, RIGHTEOUS, PERFECT, PURE and BLAMELESS IN GOD’s sight, to above all, please the Heavenly Father.
+We might not of course be able to ACHIEVE PREFECT PEACE ALL THE TIME in the current imperfect bodies we have, yet we are “to be perfect” in intentions as all fully consecrated Spirit begotten individuals are RECKONED in God’s eyes as perfect, through believing in the precious blood of Christ’s righteousness and through showing God through one’s thoughts, words and actions just how much there is a desire to DO what is GOOD, RIGHTEOUS, PERFECT, PURE and BLAMELESS in God’s sight, to above all, please the Heavenly Father.

-It’s one’s FAITH in believing that GOD can do the impossible–that He could even move an entire mountain and trusting in GOD’s perfect love, justice, power and wisdom implicitly.
+It is one’s faith in believing that God can do the impossible–that He could even move an entire mountain and trusting in God’s perfect love, justice, power and wisdom implicitly.

-In Romans 10:17, Apostle Paul explains that Faith in GOD and Faith in all that is GODly and RIGHTEOUS and PURE and PERFECT, comes from “hearing the word of God,” and once we hear it… then we are instructed to actually examine/study it.
-(1 Thessalonians 5:21) By studying the inspired words of God in the Bible (2 Timothy 2:15) handed down through GOD’s holy prophets of Old and the Apostles of the first Church (after Pentecost), and by praying privately (Matt.
-6:4-6; James 5:16) with earnestness of the heart striving to please GOD by doing His will (Romans 12:2) maturity in the Faith can be attained and maintained.
+In Romans 10:17, Apostle Paul explains that faith in God and faith in all that is Godly and righteous and pure and perfect, comes from “hearing the word of God,” and once we hear it, then we are instructed to actually examine/study it (1 Thessalonians 5:21).
+By studying the inspired words of God in the Bible (2 Timothy 2:15) handed down through God’s holy prophets of old and the apostles of the first Church (after Pentecost), and by praying privately (Matthew 6:4-6; James 5:16) with earnestness of the heart striving to please God by doing His will (Romans 12:2), then maturity in the faith can be attained and maintained.